m89p067/Scorecard/README.md

 Your dataset should contain pre-computed fold change values (and related adjusted p-values) as columns in the CSV file.

-For example the notation could be "Treatment1vsCtrl_Log2FoldChange", "Treatment2vsCtrl_Log2FoldChange", "Treatment4vsCtrl_Log2FoldChange", etc... (with related p-values in similar notation)
+For example the notation could be "Treatment1vsCtrl_Log2FoldChange", "Treatment2vsCtrl_Log2FoldChange", "Treatment4vsCtrl_Log2FoldChange", etc... (with related p-values in similar notation).
 Remember that the CSV file should have the first row as header, reporting the column names matching the information provided in the dictionary of parameters.
 | Gene ID | "Treatment1vsCtrl_Log2FoldChange" | "Treatment2vsCtrl_Log2FoldChange" | "Treatment3vsCtrl_Log2FoldChange" |"Treatment1vsCtrl_padj" |"Treatment2vsCtrl_padj" |"Treatment3vsCtrl_padj" |
 |--------:|-----------|-----------|-----------|-----------|-----------|-----------|